buka-studio/echotab/README.md

 1. Open the extensions page in Chrome (`chrome://extensions or edge://extensions`).
 2. Enable Developer Mode.
 3. Drag the downloaded build folder onto the extensions page to import it.
 Do not delete the folder afterward.

-### Why yet another tab management extension?

-Previously, I've used [OneTab](https://chromewebstore.google.com/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall) and [Toby](https://chromewebstore.google.com/detail/toby-for-chrome/hddnkoipeenegfoeaoibdmnaalmgkpip) but wanted something in-between with the following characteristics:

-- No sign-up required for data import/export and other extra features.
-- Simple and clean UI.
-- Basic search/filtering capabilities.
-- Intuitive tagging with excellent keyboard support.
-- Smooth performance even with a large number (1000+) of saved tabs.

 ## Development